 A value of failure is returned when a RecoveryCompleteAction is sent and the Service provider is not in recovery mode.

 Alternatively, Service Provider Local SMS and SOA systems can recover data using the SWIM method.
 Refer to section 5.3.4 (Recovery) for more information.

-Signature
+Service provider data, notification data, and SWIM-based recovery requests can only be sent to the NPAC when the SOA/LSMS is in recovery mode, otherwise NPAC SMS aborts the association.
+If the Recovery Restriction Tunable Parameter is set to TRUE, then network, subscription version and number pool block data recovery requests can only be sent to the NPAC when the SOA/LSMS is in recovery mode, otherwise NPAC SMS aborts the association.Signature

 The signature field contains the MD5 hashed and encrypted systemId, the system type, the userId, the cmipDepartureTime, and sequenceNumber without separators between those fields or other additional characters.
 Before hashing and encryptions, character fields are ASCII format and integer fields are 32 bit big endian.
 Encryption is done using RSA encryption using the key from the key list specified.
 Validation of this field ensures data integrity and non-repudiation of data.
 The following is additional information about how the information should be represented for digital signature encoding: